Kristeena Monteith

-Currently, I am a Ph.D Candidate at the London School of Economics and Political Science researching how Caribbean feminists navigate and address digital, social and political inequalities in their organising.
+Currently, I am a Ph.D Candidate in the Department of Media and Communications at the London School of Economics and Political Science researching how Caribbean feminists navigate and address digital, social and political inequalities in their organising.
+I am also a GTA (Graduate Teaching Assistant) teaching undergrads and masters students across the Media and Sociology departments.

 Previously I spent 11 years in media, communication and development producing social impact media and community projects, leading strategic comms on environmental projects at UNEP, and working alongside LBTQ Jamaicans as a feminist organiser.